MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_LAB1_EX4_event_based_retention.md

 1. In the context menu select **Details**.

 1. In the right-side menu, under **Properties** select **Apply label** and then select the **Project Asset** label.

+	Note: As it can take some time for retention labels to be published you may not have the option available immediately.

 1. Set the newly appeared **Asset ID** field to **BostonOfficeLaunch** and close the right-side menu by selecting **X** in the top right corner.